 Neurodivergent Parents

-The perinatal period is a time of significant changes and for many neurodivergent individuals, pregnancy, birth, and early parenting can increase sensory sensitivities, emotional responses, executive functioning challenges, and the need for structure and predictability.
+The perinatal period is a time of significant changes and for many neurodivergent individuals, pregnancy, birth, and early parenting can intensify sensory sensitivities, emotional responses, executive functioning challenges, and the need for structure and predictability.

 Likewise, dads and non-birthing partners may also be navigating similar experiences, as all parents are adjusting to significant developmental, emotional, and relational changes.